datatribe-collective-labs/football-analytics/README.md

 ## Implementing Football Analytics Pipeline Using Azure, Databricks, Delta Lake and Databricks AI/BI
 <!-- <br> -->

+## Problem Statement
+Football leagues evolve every week, with each matchday potentially varying league positions, manager performance views, and player impact on team outcomes.
+However, stakeholders often rely on fragmented reports or static league tables that fail to capture how performance changes week by week and what drives those changes.
+This creates a challenge for decision-makers who need to quickly assess:
+-how league standings shift after each weekend, -whether managers are maintaining or improving their win effectiveness over time, -which players are consistently contributing through goals and assists, -and how team scoring intensity develops across the season.

-This project presents an end-to-end data engineering solution for analyzing football events in the English Premier League during the 2025/2026 season.
-The goal is to design a scalable, automated, and analytics-ready data platform that ingests weekly football activities data and transforms it to support analysis over the course of the season.
+This project presents an end-to-end data engineering solution for analyzing football events in the English Premier League during the 2025/2026 season, addresses this challenge by providing a weekly updated, season-level analytical view that integrates league standings, manager win rates, player performance metrics, and team scoring efficiency.

 #### Data Extraction & loading Pipeline.
 <div align="center">